-\Reviser's note: The "department of community, trade, and economic development" was renamed the "department of commerce" by 2009 c 565.
+Reviser's note: The "department of community, trade, and economic development" was renamed the "department of commerce" by 2009 c 565.
+Additional notes found at www.leg.wa.gov

 27.53.030 Definitions.
 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.